wlach/eideticker/README.md

     adb kill-server
     sudo adb start-server

+If you are using a PointGrey camera to capture footage of the device, you will need to first calibrate the camera and determine the area to capture.

+First, position the camera setup and mounted device so that the device appears to be in the visual field.
+Next, run the `flycap` utility on the command line.
+Select camera.
+Select "Configure Selected".
+In new dialog, select "Standard Video Modes".
+Select Y8.
+Now, go back to main dialog and select "OK".
+You should see a camera preview.
+Adjust the camera/device as needed until there is a very clear and sharp picture of the device in view.
+Once this is done, you will need to run the getdimensions.py to get the dimensions to capture:

+    ./bin/getdimensions.py

+Set the CAPTURE_AREA environment variable to the output of that utility.

 ### Running a simple test

 To get a list of tests to run, use the list tests script: